 In typical JBL fashion, the Clip 4 supports just the SBC Bluetooth codec, and this time around, it lacks a 3.5mm headphone jack.
 Some may frown at these specs, but it isn’t a crushing blow.
 The Clip 4 is an adventure speaker, not an audiophile’s companion.
 There is a significant audio-visual lag, so expect spoiled punchlines and a delay when streaming your favorite comedy special.

-Unlike other Bluetooth speakers, you can’t connect the Clip 4 to more than one device at a time.
+Unlike other Bluetooth speakers, you can’t connect the Clip 4 to multiple devices at a time.
 When it comes time to switch source devices, you have to press the Bluetooth button on the side and dive into the designated device’s Bluetooth menu to make a new connection.

 How long does the JBL Clip 4 battery last?